mriedmann/humhub-docker/README.md

-**Rewrite in progress!!
-Next release won't be compatible to older versions of this container**

 # Alpine-based PHP-FPM and NGINX HumHub docker-container

 [HumHub](https://github.com/humhub/humhub) is a feature rich and highly flexible OpenSource Social Network Kit written in PHP.